 Pediatric cleanings and hygiene:

 The first years of a child’s life are vital for tooth and jaw development as well as oral health.
 Our team is able to provide pediatric cleanings to kids as well as dental education that can help them learn to not only love coming to the dentist, but to also learn to love taking care of their smiles.
 Some early age patients may require dental sealants, which help to protect the chewing surfaces of the teeth long-term.
-This is one example out of many different techniques our team at Las Vegas Oral Surgery leverages in order to best protect the long term oral health of pediatric patients.
+This is one example out of many different techniques our team at Las Vegas Family Dentists leverages in order to best protect the long term oral health of pediatric patients.

 Preventing oral health concerns: